 The best, and more importantly -the most hopeful, way Dunlap has heard a traumatic brain injury defined was by a doctor explaining to his mother why he struggles: “Imagine that your son’s brain is a bookshelf.
-Before the wreck, every volume was alphabetized in the correct order with a card catalog for easy access.
+Before the wreck, every volume was alphabetized with a card catalog for easy access.
 Then, in the wreck, all of the books were knocked off the shelf.
 No longer is there an order, nor a card catalog.
 It will be years before Murray puts all of the books back into order.
 Mind you, all of the information is still there; it simply takes Murray an impossibly long time to find it.
 But eventually, he will put his library back together…”

-Proof will be published on 6/7/18 by The Country Bookshop Publishing
+Proof will be published on 6/7/18 by The Country Bookshop Publishing House

 –the 10 year anniversary of Dunlap’s life changing car wreck…